larammerce/docs/8.x/getting-started/contributing.md

 #### Team rules

-***1.*** Team Larammerce sprints are now once every **two weeks**, if you are given a user story you have two weeks to execute the desired user story, but this does not mean that you end-user stories at the end to run a 30% sprint, **team members have to tell a series of user stories every weekend.**
+***1.*** Team Larammerce sprints are now once every **two weeks**, if you are given a user story you have two weeks to execute the desired user story, but this does not mean that you end-user stories at the end to run a 30% sprint, team members have to tell a series of user stories every weekend.

 ***2.*** Presently, Larammerce has an average of 8 points for the user history to do.

-***3.*** **Team members must have completed (8 pts) merge requests by the end of each week**, and this is an important rule in the Larammerce team.
+***3.*** Team members must have completed **(8 pts)** merge requests by the end of each week, and this is an important rule in the Larammerce team.

 ***4.*** At least one **commit** must be made for each **task**.